lordpipon/server-swaydots/README.md

 # Server Sway Dots

-Minimal black Sway configuration made for lightweight servers/ server laptops.
+Minimal black Sway configuration made for servers/server laptops.

+I don't recommend using it for normal use, but it's still really lightweight and minimal ram usage.

 ## Features